Industrial process efficiency: improving cooling and heating systems performance

 Who should attend?

-The registration fee for attending this full-day course is $199, which includes continental breakfast and lunch.
-There is limited availability, so you are encouraged to register early.
+The registration fee for attending this training is $49, which includes continental breakfast and lunch.

 Photo and video rights